blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/MagnusMagnuson-BiggerBazaar/README.md

 ![contact](https://i.imgur.com/gPBrPrQ.png)

 ## Changelog
+- 1.12.13 Back to using R2API with Hookgen, since standalone MMHOOK has no more active functionality
+- 1.12.12 Now only depends on the standalone MMHOOK and no longer R2API/ET.
+- 1.12.11 Added version for Enigmatic Thunder (found in the corresponding zip).
+Only use one one
+- 1.12.10 Fixed issue with new ShareSuite version.
+Should work again.
+- 1.12.9 Fixed a recently introduced bug that broke the golden chest from [BazaarExpand](https://thunderstore.io/package/NetherCrowCSOLYOO/BazaarExpand/).
+- 1.12.8 Fixed a bug that would prevent (lunar) equipment from being awarded when turning off ShareSuiteItemSharingEnabled.
+Thanks emtkmkk for reporting!
+- 1.12.7 Fixed a recently introduced bug that would prevent certain chests from giving items.
+A scene check wasn't working properly.
+- 1.12.6 Compatibility fix for [ForesightArtifact](https://thunderstore.io/package/SpacePotato/ForesightArtifact/).
+Changed chest tier costs to a multiplier as part of it.
+Current values have been automatically converted, so no need to change.
+- 1.12.5 Turned off ShareSuiteItemSharingEnabled being set to true automatically when using ShareSuite money sharing, since lunar mode exists.
+- 1.12.4 Fixed incorrect amount of money issue with ShareSuite money sharing when host dies and party goes to the bazaar.
+- 1.12.3 Lunar mode was not displayed as requiring lunar coins on client.
+Changed chests to lunar chests for lunar mode.
+- 1.12.2 "original bazaar" config wasn't displayed properly for clients.
+- 1.12.1 A "original bazaar" config wasn't working.
+Wow, great testing Magnus.
+Good job.
+- 1.12.0 Added some configs.
+Lunar price for vanilla bazaar shop can now be changed and some other small config options found under "Other".
+- 1.11.1 Another weird edge case compatibility issue with ShareSuite where chests would spawn wrong items was fixed.
+- 1.11.0 Reworked some stuff.
+Now all tiers and equipment can spawn if configured.
+Organized config.
+- 1.10.2 Changed Bigger Bazaar to not spawn any chests if tier 1, 2 and 3 are disabled by ItemDropList, rather than spawning random items.
+- 1.10.1 Forgot an exclamation mark, breaking money transfer when using ShareSuite with money sharing :^)
+- 1.10.0 Added some basic interoperability with [ItemDropList](https://thunderstore.io/package/Phedg1Studios/ItemDropList/).
+- 1.9.8 Added a config for ShareSuite. maxPlayerPurchases now affects the whole party by default.
+- 1.9.7 Decided to instead just leave a message in the log :^) Sorry for spam.
+Everything works
+- 1.9.6 Nevermind last change.
+Hook is too early affecting proper functionality.
+Will fix false positive issue later.
+- 1.9.5 Changed a hook entry point to avoid false reports
+- 1.9.4 Added Network Compatibility Level
 - 1.9.3 A feature that no one uses was preventing chests from spawning under certain conditions :D
 - 1.9.2 Now works with Sacrifice Artifact.
 Option to enable/disable in config.
 - 1.9.1 Fixed a networking issue that prevented clients from interacting with the bazaar.